 The MA in Communication requires 33 credit hours (11 courses) and a comprehensive exam (or other project).
 At least 30 credit hours must be at the 5000 or 6000 level.
+Classes may not be taken pass/fail to count towards the degree.

 Note: Students who enrolled prior to Spring 2019 may choose to graduate by fulfilling the requirements that were in place at the time they began the program.
 Consult with an advisor.